 Settle in and set out to explore Poland's former capital city, which suffered little physical damage in WWII.
 The city's outstanding historic center was declared a World Cultural Heritage site by UNESCO.

-You may want to stroll along Cracow's Florianska Street, which is known for St. Florian's Walls Gallery and Jama Michalika, a favorite haunt of Polish artists, some of whom paid their bills in artwork.
+Time permitting, you may want to stroll along Cracow's Florianska Street, which is known for the St. Florian's Walls Gallery and the Jama Michalika café, a favorite haunt of Polish artists.

 Among the many architectural highlights of Cracow, you will see are the Neo-Gothic buildings of Cracow University, with the statue of its most famous student, Copernicus.